August 17, 2011

 This Week's Diva, Murderpanties Edition

-While many a writer -- particularly a crime writer -- has taken inspiration from real life.
+Many a writer -- particularly a crime writer -- has taken inspiration from real life.
 Rarely, however, does real life follow the writer.
 Especially when there's no sign that the person living out the novels has ever read them.
 Such it was with Anjette Lyles, a 1950s murderess whose story was 40% Mildred Pierce and 50% The Postman Always Rings Twice.

 1030AnjetteLyles.jpg

-But, anyway, to the all-too-true story of Ms. Lyles.
-She was a vivacious n' fetchin' Southern belle in Macon, Georgia.
-Her first husband owned a popular local cafe, a place as well-known for it's outgoing proprietress as its food.
-The talkative, buxom Anjette loved the business, the people, the attention, the money.
 But her husband didn't: He sold the diner... and then became suddenly, horribly, violently, fatally ill.
 Soon after the restaurant re-opened, now re-named Anjette's, with the widow putting on a brave, even smiling face as she served her customers.
 And the lovely lady wasn't the restaurant's only attraction, There was also the location near the courthouse and county buildings, which brought in a steady stream of policemen, prosecturors, judges and jurors, none of whom suspected a thing.
-(In this aspect, she was also a bit like Bonnie Parker, another courthouse diner waitress whose seemingly golden heart shielded some absence of soul.)
+(In this aspect, she was also a bit like Bonnie Parker, another courthouse diner waitress whose seemingly golden heart shielded a less charming nature.)
 When Anjette began keeping company with a dashing young pilot who frequented the restaurant, everyone was delighted and, i'm sure, gossiped about it in the nicest way possible.
 Within a few months, Anjette and Buddy were married.
 Within a few more months, Buddy was dead.
 Not long after, Anjette's mother-in-law shuffled off this mortal coil as well.
-But still, no one wondered about any of it.
-Bitch must've made one hell of a cup of coffee.
-Then one of her daughters took ill and was hopspitalized.
-The child seemed to rally and was taken home.
-The family received an anonymous letter warning that the child was in danger and Anjette was shopping for tiny coffins but, well, who wants to get involved?
-The child died soon afterward and, finally, someone thought that after four deaths of people in close proximity and four big insurance payouts, well, maybe we should look into this....?

 Anjette was found guilty of murder in the first, but authorities declared her insane, specifically paranoid schizophrenic, thus avoiding the death penalty.
 She died in prison in 1977.
 But was she really insane?
 She claimed to "see" angels and demons and hallucinate.
 Which brings me to that 10% i left unaccounted for earlier: It's straight-up voodoo!
 No, for real, not only bumping people off, but burning black candles and stabbing voodoo dolls while totin' a Bible type of stuff!